For more detailed usage information, please refer to our cookbook: Task Generation Cookbook

 to_stringinstanceConvert task to a string.

-get_resultinstanceGet task result to a string.
+get_resultinstanceGet task result as a string.

-decomposeinstanceDecompose a task to a list of sub-tasks.
+decomposeinstanceDecompose a task to a list of subtasks.

-composeinstanceCompose task result by the sub-tasks.
+composeinstanceCompose task result by subtasks.

-get_depthinstanceGet task depth while the root depth is 1.
+get_depthinstanceGet task depth; root depth is 1.

 from camel.tasks import Task